Little Miss Sunshine: Score

 The score for Little Miss Sunshine was written by the Denver band DeVotchKa and composer Mychael Danna.
+It was recorded and mixed by Brad Haehnel at Paramount Recording Studios in Los Angeles.
 Performed by DeVotchKa, much of the music was adapted from their pre-existing songs, such as "How It Ends", which became "The Winner Is", "The Enemy Guns" and "You Love Me" from the album How It Ends, and "La Llorona" from Una Volta.

 Directors Dayton and Faris were introduced to DeVotchKa's music after hearing the song "You Love Me" on Los Angeles' KCRW radio station.
 The directors were so impressed with the music that they purchased iPods for cast members containing DeVotchKa albums.
 Mychael Danna was brought in to help arrange the pre-existing material and collaborate with DeVotchKa on new material for the film.
 The Little Miss Sunshine score was not eligible for Academy Award consideration due to the percentage of material derived from already written DeVotchKa songs.
 The DeVotchka song "Til the End of Time" received a nomination for a 2006 Satellite Award as "Best Original Song".
 Both DeVotchKa and Danna received 2007 Grammy nominations for their work on the soundtrack.